ycui7/uic-instr.lib/README.md

 uic-instr.lib
 =============

-You need to sync this folder to you "<labview installation folder>\instr.lib\".
+You need to sync this folder to you labview installation folder\instr.lib\.
 Then, LabVIEW will find these dependencies by itself.

 =============